South Dakota Recording Laws: Consent Rules and Penalties

 Business Call Recording

-South Dakota businesses can record calls for quality assurance, training, or compliance.
-While not legally required, many businesses choose to provide notice.
-Consent can be obtained through:
+South Dakota businesses can record calls for quality assurance, training, or compliance purposes.
+While state law does not require businesses to notify callers, many choose to provide notice as a best practice.
+Common methods include:

 - Verbal consent before the call begins